Lacuna’s latest edition on migration looks at the news, bottom up.

 From immigration detention in the UK to Sicily and Europe’s refugee crisis.
 Last year was the highest on record for people dying trying to reach Europe, but what happens to those who survive?
 Reporting from Catania, Lissalina Marwig tells the story of a man accused of steering a boat full of refugees across the Mediterranean Sea.
 Documentary photographer Kelly O’Brien follows Lissalina with her camera, documenting the lives of asylum seekers trapped in Italy.

 Elsewhere we zoom in on the refugee crisis from beyond Europe’s borders with stories from Ethiopia.
 The country is home to nearly 800,000 refugees, more than the total number of refugee arrivals in Europe last year.
 A significant number want to make the journey to Europe, a few succeed, many are tortured and die along the way.
 What happens to those left behind?
 In a short documentary film Gabriel Pecot brings to life the story of Teddy Love, an Eritrean refugee working against the odds to create a better life for his family.
-Waiting & Hoping: refugees in Ethiopia is a four-part series published over several weeks beginning today, reporting on the lives of refugees before they make the decision to leave for Europe.
+Waiting & Hoping: refugees in Ethiopia is a three-part series published over several weeks beginning today, reporting on the lives of refugees before they make the decision to leave for Europe.
 The first in the series tells the story of Nakfa, a young Eritrean woman dreaming of a new life and opportunity in Europe.
 Already she has risked her life to pursue these dreams, will she make the same choice again?

 Banner photo by Gabriel Pecot©